-Most festivals don’t have electric hook up and won’t allow generators but your leisure battery needs to be fully charged before you head off and should, if in good condition, last the duration.
+Most festivals don’t have electric hook up and won’t allow generators so make sure your leisure battery is fully charged before you head off and it should, if in good condition, last the duration.

 Also: don’t forget to bring spare gas canisters if you think you’ll need them

 It may even be wise to invest in battery/charger packs for your mobile phone and other electronics you might be bringing.
 Every little helps to conserve your energy for the long weekends.

 Don’t empty it in the fields.
 There will be proper waste disposal for both grey-water and toilet chemical at any festival that allows motorhomes and campervans.